Peopl3s/clean-architecture-litestar-project-template/docs/getting-started/installation.rst

 Installation
 ============

-This guide will help you install and use the Clean Architecture FastAPI template.
+This guide will help you install and use the Clean Architecture Litestar template.

 Prerequisites
 -------------